 HuCIAW: Human capital and inequality during adolescence and working life

-In this project, we will investigate the role of human capital in shaping inequalities over the life course in three quite different country contexts.
-We aim to shed new light on the process of human capital formation during adolescence and adulthood.
-Our research plan addresses directly the theme of the call by relating different dimensions of inequality (on education opportunities and outcomes, human capital, employment and earnings), how they relate to individual circumstances (such as socio-economic background, gender and family arrangements), how they develop over the life course and how they are influenced by the education and welfare systems.
+This project investigates the role of human capital in shaping inequalities over the life course.
+The project aims to shed new light on the process of human capital formation during adolescence and adulthood.
+The team takes a multi-dimensional view of inequality, over education opportunities and outcomes, employment and earnings, and study how they relate to individual circumstances, gender and family arrangements, how they develop over the life course and how they are influenced by the institutional background.

 Prof. Sir R. Blundell